minprog/programmeren-1/problems/scrabble/index.md

 In a file called `scrabble.c` implement a program to determine which of two Scrabble words is worth more.

+> You don't have to start from scratch: a `scrabble.c` is provided that already asks both players for a word and scores them.
+It contains two `TODO`s for you to fill in.

     $ ./scrabble
     Player 1: COMPUTER
     Player 2: science